sjpfenninger/modelling-energy-systems/advanced/mixed-complementarity.md

 \end{align}
 ```

-## A solution to market clearing through the KKT conditions
+Since the firms do not influence the price and compete on both prices and quantities, the electricity market can be described as a Nash game.

-To arrive at the equilibrium of supply and demand, we have to **simultaneously** solve the supply-side problems {eq}`supply_side`, the demand-side problems {eq}`demand_side` and the linking constraint (2).
+To determine the equilibrium, we have to **simultaneously** solve the supply-side problems {eq}`supply_side`, the demand-side problems {eq}`demand_side` and the linking constraint (2).
 Thus, we have to find an optimal solution for all optimisation problems at once.
-Equivalently, we can find a solution to all Karush Kuhn Tucker conditions at once.
+This requires finding a solution to all Karush Kuhn Tucker conditions at once.
 We can concatenate the KKT conditions of the three problems as:

 ```{math}
 :label: MCP_KKT